Technically, voice search queries are already in Google Analytics. Wait! What?

 Don’t Let Them Forget Who You Are

-Do the basic SEO 101 action items.
-Is the contact information clear on the website (business address, phone, etc.)?
-Are the hours listed by day?
-Here is where schema or structured text ought to be considered.
-Is the Google business listing google.com/business claimed and accurate?
+Do the basic local SEO 101 action items.
+Ensure business contact information is accurate on the website (business address, phone, etc.).
+Ensure hours are listed by day.
+Add local schema to the website.
+Ensure the Google Business listing is claimed and accurate.
+Ensure other major directory listings are claimed and accurate as well.

 On local voice search it seems like you get the obvious results… phone number, address, directions, website, hours.
 If that’s the case, what more can we do to optimize for voice search?
 Is it even necessary?